sxross/MotionModel/README.md

 - input_helpers: Hooking an array up to a data form, populating it, and retrieving the data afterwards can be a bunch of code.
   Not something I'd like to write more often that I have to.
-These helpers are certainly not the focus of this strawman release, but I am using these in an app to create Apple-like input forms in static tables.
-I expect some churn in this module.
+These helpers are certainly not the focus of this release, but I am using these in an app to create Apple-like input forms in static tables.

 What Model Can Do
 ================